StevenCyb/terraform-provider-gopackager/docs/data-sources/compile.md

     # `output_sha512_base64` provides the Base64 encoded SHA512 hash of the compiled binary or compressed ZIP file.
     # There are multiple factors that can affect the hash, that means
     output_sha512_base64 = data.gopackager_compile.example.output_sha512_base64
-    # Stable git hash for build reproducibility.
-    # Returns the last commit hash that modified any files in the repository.
-    # When git_trigger is enabled, uses commit hash from the monitored path.
-    # Uses deterministic fallback when working directory is dirty.
-    # If retrieving the hash from git failed, this will be `unknown`.
-    output_git_hash = data.gopackager_compile.example.output_git_hash
   }
 }

-# Git trigger example - only recompile when src directory changes
-data "gopackager_compile" "git_triggered_example" {
-  # Required
-  source      = "main.go"
-  destination = "service/bootstrap-git"
-  goos        = "linux"
-  goarch      = "amd64"

-  # Git trigger configuration
-  ## Enable git trigger mode to only rebuild when any files in specified path have changes
-  git_trigger = true
-  ## Path to monitor for changes - monitors ALL file types (Go, static resources, configs, etc.)
-  ## Defaults to current directory if not specified
-  git_trigger_path = "./src"
-}

-# Example on how to use it with AWS lambda.
 # Example on how to use it with AWS lambda.
 resource "aws_lambda_function" "example" {
   function_name    = "example"